HammazAhmed2105/Prefetch-Analysis-Lab/index.md

 <img src="https://i.imgur.com/pWspxoZ.png" height="85%" width="85%" alt="Disk Sanitization Steps"/>
 4. The prefetch Files can be found in **C:\Cases\Prefetch**, while the EZ tools are in **C:\DFIR_Tools\Zimmerman Tools\net6**.

+## Note
+1. Our goal is to look at the malicious executables ran, which directories they accesses, how many times they were ran, and a bit more.